solvi-ab/solvi-docs/source/index.html.md

 * `not_processed` - the project has been created but not yet processed, project outputs will not be available
 * `processed` - the project has been processed and its outputs are available
 * `failed` - the processing for this project failed, outputs are not available

-#### Job status changes

-This is similar to the project status change message, but refers to a plant detection job's status.
-It contains a `job_id` for the detection that changed, `old_status`, the status of the project before this change, as well as `new_status`, the project's updated status.

-There are three different statuses:

-* `processing` - the plant count is being processed
-* `completed` - the plant count has been processed succesfully and its results are available
-* `fail` - the detection failed

 #### Plant Counts Published